 The work of Texas A&M women has bettered the community around them and contributed to the lasting legacy of the University.

 Held annually on the First Thursday in September, the Women’s Leadership Reception celebrates these distinguished women, honoring their impact.
 Attendees hear from female student leaders as well as prominent campus leaders.
-The Leadership Reception is a collaborative effort between the Aggie Women Network, the Texas A&M University Women's Resource Center and the Messina Hof Winery & Resort.
+The Leadership Reception is a collaborative effort between the Aggie Women Network, the Texas A&M University Women's Support Services and the Messina Hof Winery & Resort.

 All proceeds from the event directly support Aggie Women Network programs.

 The 2023 Women's Leadership Reception will be held on Sept.
 7 from 5:45 - 8 p.m. at the Messina Hof Winery & Resort in Bryan, Texas.
 The reception will feature exciting speakers, opportunities to network, a silent auction and chance to win, photograph opportunities and delicious food.
 Back by popular demand, we are hosting this event at TWO Messina Hof Winery satellite locations.
 One in Richmond, TX and a second in Grapevine, TX.
 The satellite will be live from Messina Hof Winery in Bryan, TX.
 Grab a friend and join in the fun!